itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 Bull market valuations can only really be attributed to speculative premium, but cash flows have also historically increased by orders of magnitude during these periods.
 Last cycle, it was fee revenue on Bitcoin & Ethereum and the evidence is clear that this will repeat, but this time around, we are also seeing massive expansions in DEX volume, originated debt, etc.

-It’s worthwhile to be wary of forward looking “P/E” ratios, at least if you’re looking for a useful signal.
-Depending on the trailing timeline, Ethereum’s `Price / Forward-Looking Fee Revenue` ratio has historically _bottomed out_ when ETH was most expensive. `Price / Trailing 365-day Fee Revenue` (which due to on-chain data, can be annualized daily!) tends to serve as a more reasonable signal of cheapness, particularly when price is low as compared to the fee revenues of the previous bull market.
+It’s worthwhile to be wary of forward looking "P/E" or "P/S" ratios.
+They serve as a useful gage of price vs. present cash flows, but not as a signal of historical cheapness.
+Depending on the trailing timeline, Ethereum’s `Price / Forward-Looking Fee Revenue` ratio has historically _bottomed out_ when ETH was most expensive. `Price / Trailing 365-day Fee Revenue` (which due to on-chain data, can be annualized daily!) tends to serve as a more reasonable signal of cheapness, particularly when price is low as compared to the fee revenues of the previous cycle.

 <br>
 ![_config.yml]({{ site.baseurl }}/images/ethereum-pr.png)